Amida (Mesopotamia): History

 Amida was besieged by the Sassanid king Kavadh I during the Anastasian War through the autumn and winter (502-503).
 The siege of the city proved to be a far more difficult enterprise than Kavadh expected; the defenders, although unsupported by troops, repelled the Sassanid assaults for three months before they were finally beaten.
 Part of the prisoners of Amida were deported to Arrajan, a city refounded by Kavad I, who then named it "Weh-az-Amid-Kawad" (literally, "better than Amida, Kavad [built this]".
 During that same war, the Romans attempted an ultimately unsuccessful siege of the Persian-held Amida, led by generals Patricius and Hypatius.
 In 504, however, the Byzantines reconquered the city, and Justinian I repaired its walls and fortifications.

 The Sassanids captured the city for a third time in 602 and held it for more than twenty years.
 In 628 the Roman emperor Heraclius recovered Amida.

 Finally, in 639 the city was captured by the Arab armies of Islam and it remained in Arab hands until the Kurdish dynasty of the Marwanids ruled the area during the 10th and 11th centuries.

-In 1085, the Seljuq Turks captured the region from the Marwanids, and they settled many Turcomans in the region.
-However, the Ayyubids received the city from their vassal State the Artiquids in 1232, and the city ruled by them until the Mongolian Ilkhanate captured the city in 1259.
-Later the Ayyubids of hasankeyf Took back the city and ruled it until it was sacked by the Timurid Empire in 1394.
-Yavuz Sultan Selim, the Ottoman Emperor received the city from the Safavids in 1515.
+In 1085, the Seljuk Turks captured the region from the Marwanids, and they settled many Turcomans in the region.
+However, the Ayyubids received the city from their vassal state the Artuqids in 1232, and the city was ruled by them until the Mongolian Ilkhanate captured the city in 1259.
+Later the Ayyubids of Hasankeyf took back the city and ruled it until it was sacked by the Timurid Empire in 1394.
+Yavuz Sultan Selim, the Ottoman Emperor captured the city from the Safavids in 1515.

 Amida is a diocese of several Christian denominations; for the ecclesiastical history of Amida and Diyarbakir, see the Diyarbakır article.

+Aëtius of Amida was a Greek physician of the sixth century AD, who was an imperial physician at Constantinople.
+He was the author of many medical books.